kthffmn/kthffmn.github.io/source/_posts/2014-09-23-marquee-element.markdown

 **Step 1:** Create the markup

 To start out, we're gonna nest some divs like they're dreams and we're in *Inception*.
 Okay so create a container.
 Inside this container, create a bar-like div.
 Inside this bar, nest a green square.
+Ta-da!

 <iframe width="400" height="300" src="https://kthffmn.github.io/marquee/ball-0.html"></iframe>